uw-it-aca/scout/README.md

 SPOTSEEKER_HOST = ''
 SPOTSEEKER_OAUTH_KEY = ''
 SPOTSEEKER_OAUTH_SECRET = ''
-SPOTSEEKER_DAO_CLASS = 'ispotseeker_restclient.dao_implementation.spotseeker.File'
+SPOTSEEKER_DAO_CLASS = 'spotseeker_restclient.dao_implementation.spotseeker.File'
 ```

-For additional settings, see [some page that doesn't exist.]
+For additional settings, see [some page that doesn't exist yet.]

 Create your database, and you can run the server.